LemoFoundationLtd/lemochain-distribution/README.md

 }
 ```
 instructions:
-- `chainID` must be the same as lemochain-core.
-- `deputyCount` must be the same as lemochain-core.
-- `serverDataDir` store randomly generated nodekey.
+- `chainID` The ID of LemoChain.
-- `dbUri` database uri.
+- `dbUri` Database uri.
-- `dbDriver` database type.
+- `dbDriver` Database type.
-- `logLevel` log output level.
+- `logLevel` Log output level.
+- `deputyCount` The max number of consensus nodes.
-- `coreNode` will connect the lemochain-core.
+- `coreNode` Address of the lemochain-core to connect.
+It's looks like `nodeId@IP:Port`.
-- `http and webSocket` rpc config.
+- `http and webSocket` RPC config.
-- `http.disable` whether to turn on HTTP, default on.
+- `http.disable` Whether to turn off HTTP, default on.
-- `http.port` http port
+- `http.port` Http port
-- `http.corsDomain` cross-domain allow list, all domain access is allowed if it is '*'.
+- `http.corsDomain` Cross-domain from whitelist, all domain accesses are allowed if it is '*'.
-- `http.virtualHosts` precheck request permission list, all domain access is allowed if it is '*'.
+- `http.virtualHosts` Cross-domain to whitelist, all domain accesses are allowed if it is '*'.
-- `webSocket.disable` whether to turn on webSocket, default on.
+- `webSocket.disable` Whether to turn off webSocket, default on.
-- `webSocket.port` websocket port.
+- `webSocket.port` Websocket port.
-- `webSocket.corsDomain` the same as http.
+- `webSocket.corsDomain` The same as http.

 #### start
 - Please click on the [wiki](https://github.com/LemoFoundationLtd/lemochain-distribution/wiki).